New Mexican Spanish: Dialects

 There also exists regional phonological variation within TNMS.
 For example, syllable-initial //s//-aspiration, while occurring throughout New Mexico and Southern Colorado, is particularly notable along the upper Rio Grande between Albuquerque and Taos.

 Although the Spanish of Albuquerque has traditionally been considered part of the Traditional area, the high presence of Mexicanisms in Albuquerque Spanish has led some to consider it to constitute a third dialect zone, between Traditional and Border Spanish.
 In fact, the use of Mexicanisms is widespread across the Traditional Spanish zone, especially in Albuquerque and Santa Fe and among the younger generations.

 Some diversity in Border Spanish is to be expected, given the continuous Hispanic presence in southern New Mexico since the colonial period, and the movement of some Traditional Spanish speakers to south of Las Cruces after the Mexican-American War.
 One sub-dialect of Border Spanish, identified by Bills and Vigil based on lexical criteria, can be found in the southwestern corner of the state, including Doña Ana County and the areas to its west.
 This is the region closest to the border with Mexico.
 The southwestern sub-dialect is characterized by a number of word choices, all but one of which are typical of Mexican Spanish usage.
-For example, while most of New Mexico uses the term bolsa for 'purse', and the Río Arriba area north of Santa Fe uses maleta, while the southwestern corner of New Mexico uses the standard cartera.
+For example, while most of New Mexico uses the term bolsa for 'purse' and the Río Arriba area north of Santa Fe uses maleta, the southwestern corner of New Mexico uses the standard cartera.
 Also, southwestern New Mexico tends to use la craca for 'cracker', while the rest of New Mexico tends to use el craque.
 Forms with galleta 'cookie', such as galleta de sal 'salt cookie', are found throughout New Mexico.